kerk1v/rasperry-pi-pico-samizdat/README.md

 - Provide information in case of news and media outages or strict censorship.
 - Dead Letter Box (with encrypted content, of course) for intelligence agents.
 - Fun and guerrilla way of publishing something.

+Quick Start:

+- Clone this repo.
+- Open in Thonny.
+- Edit htdocs/index.html to show your desired information.
+- Install phew library to Raspberry Pi Pico W.
+- Copy all it to your Raspberry Pi Pico W
+- Power it up however you like, have fun in your neighborhood or some public place.